pandas-dev/pandas/web/pandas/about/governance.md

 not available to continue contributing to pandas in a regular way.
-If they decide to participate in a discussion, they will still be considered active maintainers for that discussion, but otherwise they are not expected to be part of the decision making of the project, have commit rights to the pandas repositories, or be in the maintainers distribution list.
+If they decide to participate in a discussion, they will still be considered active maintainers for that discussion, but otherwise they are not expected to be part of the decision making of the project, not have commit rights to the pandas repositories, or be in the maintainers distribution list.

 **Membership**: Active maintainers become inactive by their own decision.